schellenberg/computerscience20/_sources/CareerExploration/Videos.rst

 ====================================

-The following videos were created by Code.org, and can be used to start conversations about Computer Science career paths.
+The following videos are a combination of videos created by Code.org and the SIEC (Saskatoon Industry Education Council), and can be used to start conversations about Computer Science career paths.

 .. reveal:: curriculum_addressed_how_the_internet_works
     :showtitle: Curriculum Outcomes Addressed In This Section